FazlulAyanKoushik/openai_function_calling_test/README.md

-# This project is a simple implementation of OpenAI function calling API.
+# This project is a simple implementation of OpenAI function calling tool.

 ## create a virtual environment
 ```bash